harryhodgins/harryhodgins/README.md

 I used to be a theoretical physics student at Trinity College Dublin.

-I'll be starting a masters in high performance computing in September in TCD.
+I'm currently completing a taught masters in high performance computing in TCD.

 🦾